 In addition, there are some renegade and marginal pro-Russian figures.
 The most outspoken of these is George Galloway, a former Labour MP who was expelled from the party in 2003 for bringing it into disrepute.
-60 He subsequently became the sole MP in a fringe leftist party, Respect, but lost his Parliamentary seat in the 2015 election.
-Galloway was also a part of the Grassroots Out campaign.
+He subsequently became the sole MP in a fringe leftist party, Respect, but lost his Parliamentary seat in the 2015 election.
+Galloway was also a part of the Grassroots Out campaign, which received funding from Arron Banks.